Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • High caffeine or sugar intake

-• Overtraining without rest
+• Overtraining without enough recovery

 • Under-eating or long fasting periods